-In a modern world where every purchase and service is backed up by warranties and longevity promises, it seems important to recognise and understand the length of time that any single soft wash treatment will last.
+In a modern world where warranties and longevity promise backs up every purchase and service, it seems important to recognise and understand the length of time that any single soft wash treatment will last.

 After all, though the treatment uses a potent chemical to assist the cleaning routine and to ensure that any mould spores are killed from the very heart of their roots, the fact is that they will eventually grow back.
 No weed is gone from the ground forever – and the same is true for surfaces.